 For example, an office might be open Sunday through Thursday and closed Friday and Saturday.
 In that case, Robin still uses the default 9am-5pm workday, but updates the work week to Sunday through Thursday when calculating utilization.

 Why it’s helpful

 Identify typical utilization patterns for spaces within your office, and compare averages with seasonal peaks or lows.
-Hover for the daily, weekly or monthly percentage and comparison against the previous range.
+Hover for the daily, weekly, or monthly percentage and compare it against the previous range.
 Use the day, wk (week), mo (month) buttons to switch between views.

 “What should I do with this information?”